-The exact questions that a household fills out in the Agriculture Questionnaire depends on if the household is in a "Cross-Sectional Enumeration Area (EA)", or a "Panel Enumeration Area (EA)".
+The exact questions that a household fills out and the administration of the modules in the Agriculture Questionnaire depends on if the household is in a "Cross-Sectional Enumeration Area (EA)", or a "Panel Enumeration Area (EA)".

-• All 16 randomly selected IHS3 households in a Cross-Sectional EA will be visited ONLY ONCE (although the visit may be broken into segments over several days so that your respondents do not become tired).
+• All 16 randomly selected IHS5 households in a Cross-Sectional EA will be visited ONLY ONCE (although the visit may be broken into segments over several days so that your respondents do not become tired).

-During the visit to a cross-sectional household, the Household Questionnaire (green cover) will be administered, and (if the household is involved with agriculture or owns agricultural land) an Agriculture Questionnaire (green cover) will be given.
-For households involved in fishing and/or fish trading (as identified in Module X of the Household Questionnaire), a Fishery Questionnaire (green cover) will also be given.
+During the visit to a cross-sectional household, the Household Questionnaire will be administered, and (if the household is involved with agriculture or owns agricultural land) an Agriculture Questionnaire will be given.
+For households involved in fishing and/or fish trading (as identified in Module X of the Household Questionnaire), a Fishery Questionnaire will also be given.

-- All 16 randomly selected IHS3 households in a Panel Enumeration Area (PEA) will be visited TWICE: the first visit will be in the first quarter (Months 1-3) of the twelvemonth survey period, and the second visit will be 6 months after, in the third quarter (Months 7-9) of the survey period.
-The Panel EAs are further broken into Groups A and B. - The Panel Group A EAs will be administered the Full Household Questionnaire (blue cover) in the first visit, which will be followed by, if applicable, the Agriculture Questionnaire, and the Fishery Questionnaire (blue cover).
+- All IHPS 2019 households will be visited TWICE: the first visit will be in the first three to four of the twelve-month survey period, and the second visit will be in the fourth to seventh months of the survey period.
+The Panel EAs are further broken into Groups A and B. - The Panel Group A EAs will be administered the Full Household Questionnaire in the first visit, which will be followed by, if applicable, the Agriculture Questionnaire, and the Fishery Questionnaire.

-The same Agriculture Questionnaire (blue cover) is to be administered in the second visit and will be completed at this time.
+The same Agriculture Questionnaire is to be administered in the second visit and will be completed at this time.

-• The Panel Group B EAs will be administered the Light Household Questionnaire (ONLY Modules A, B and X; yellow cover) in the first visit, which will be followed by, if applicable, the Agriculture Questionnaire.
+• The Panel Group B EAs will be administered the Light Household Questionnaire (ONLY Modules A, B and X) in the first visit, which will be followed by, if applicable, the Agriculture Questionnaire.

-This would leave the rest of the Household Questionnaire, and if applicable, the rest of the Agriculture Questionnaire, and the Fishery Questionnaire (yellow cover) to be administered in the second visit.
+This would leave the rest of the Household Questionnaire, and if applicable, the rest of the Agriculture Questionnaire, and the Fishery Questionnaire to be administered in the second visit.